A filling can treat tooth decay while preventing further damage or tooth loss. Sealing a cavity in the tooth also serves to treat pain or discomfort.

 Filling Procedure

+The filling procedure at Premium Dental strives to be a seamless experience.
 Dr. Delgado will walk you through the steps before completing them, but this is the basic procedure:

 - A numbing gel is applied to the gums before injecting a local anesthetic into the gum.
 With a drill or other dental tool, the dentist will remove the problem area of the tooth and then proceed to fill the problem area with a particular filling.